canonical/ubuntu-packaging-guide/docs/reference/glossary.rst

     s390x
         *Work in Progress*

+    Seeds
+        Seeds are lists of packages, that define which packages goes into the :term:`Main` component of the :term:`Ubuntu Archive` and which packages goes into the distribution :term:`images <Image>`.

     Series
         A *series* refers to the :term:`Packages <Package>` in the :term:`Ubuntu Archive` that target a specific :term:`Ubuntu` version.
 A *series* is usually referred